breakthrough-treatment-liver-cancer

 Hepatoblastoma

 This rare type of primary liver tumor usually develops in children less than five years old.
-When seen under a microscope, the hepatoblastoma cells look very similar to fetal liver cells comprised of tissue that resembles bile duct cells, fetal liver cells, or mature liver cells.
-Hepatoblastomas is curable with chemotherapy or surgery, but the tumors become much harder to treat if they spread outside the Liver.
+When seen under a microscope, the hepatoblastoma cells look very similar to fetal liver cells, comprised of tissue resembling bile duct cells, fetal liver cells, or mature liver cells.
+Hepatoblastomas are curable with chemotherapy or surgery, but the tumors become much more challenging to treat if they spread outside the Liver.

 Metastatic liver cancer – Secondary liver cancer

-When liver cancer is found, it did not develop there but has metastasized (spread) from other organs in the body, including the colon, RCC Kidney Cancer, lung cancer, pancreas cancer, stomach, bowel cancer, prostate cancer, mesothelioma or breast cancer.
+When liver cancer is found, it does not develop there.
+Still, it has metastasized (spread) from other organs in the body, including the colon, RCC Kidney Cancer, lung cancer, pancreas cancer, stomach, bowel cancer, prostate cancer, mesothelioma, or breast cancer.
 Since this type of cancer has spread from another (primary) site, it is referred to as secondary liver cancer.
-These naming and treatment options for the tumors are based on the original primary site where it started.
-For example, cancer that started in the pancreas and spread to the Liver is called Pancreatic cancer, and not liver cancer.
+The tumors’ naming and treatment options are based on the original primary site where they started.
+For example, cancer that begins in the pancreas and spreads to the Liver is called Pancreatic cancer, and not liver cancer.
 It is also treated like pancreatic cancer.
 In Europe and North America, secondary (metastatic) liver tumors are more commonly diagnosed than primary liver cancer, but the opposite is true for many parts of Asia (Thailand) and Africa.

 Benign Liver Tumors